Dara-Da-Dara/Python-Basic/foundation/tuple_set_dictionary.md

 # Python Data Structures: Tuple, Set, and Dictionary
+If a data type supports indexing, it is ordered.
+Ex - list , dictionary , tuple , string are ordered and set is not ordered

 ## 1. Tuple
 A **tuple** is an immutable, ordered collection of elements.